lkesteloot/distray/README.md

 mechanism.

-By default there is no access control, and if anyone knows that you're running a proxy, then can connect to it and control your workers.
+By default there is no access control, and if anyone knows that you're running a proxy, they can connect to it and control your workers.
 Use a password (specified with the `--password` flag) to limit who can connect to proxies or to the controller.